anton-kotenko/crdt/README.md

 Frontend connects to any node in cluster (there will be balancer in front of cluster so any node may handle this query).
 CRDT counter code at frontend will guarantee that event if we got outdated message from outdated machine, nohing bad will happen.
 So requirement: CRDT-counter code should work at both frontend/backend.
+Another issue to consider: after page reload, page may be loaded from "outdated" node (e.g. balancer in front of nodes may send query to any node it likes).
+So to make sure that counter won't go down better to have some persistency on frontend (e.g. local storage) and consider all received from backend (e.g. page reload, websocket messages) takin into account "current value" and applying those changes with `merge` operation